Cloud Files cURL Cookbook

 Features: GSS-Negotiate IDN IPv6 Largefile NTLM SSL libz

-cURL basics
+cURL Basics

-Perform an HTTP GET operation
+Perform an HTTP GET Operation

-can use cURL to issue an HTTP GET operation on a URL to retrieve the web
+Browsers typically perform HTTP GET operations to download web pages and images when you go to a website.
+In the same manner, you can use cURL to issue an HTTP GET operation on a URL to retrieve the web page data.

-Running the following command with your favorite website URL returns the
+Running the following command with your favorite website URL returns the HTML markup:

 $ curl https://www.example.com

-to the terminal.
-You can also capture the output and send it directly to
+By default, cURL sends the response body the server returns directly to the terminal.
+You can also capture the output and send it directly to a file, effectively downloading the file or page.
+You can do this either by using the -o

-the Linux redirection operator to capture the output, as shown in the
+flag to specify an output file or by using the Linux redirection operator to capture the output, as shown in the following example:

 $ curl -o index.html https://www.example.com